tanghaibao/allhic/README.md

 - [x] Add partition split inside "partition"
 - [x] Use clustering when k = 1
 - [x] Isolate matrix generation to "plot"
+- [x] Add "pipeline" to simplify execution
+- [ ] Make "build" to merge subgroup tours
 - [ ] Plot the boundary of the contigs in "plot" using genome.json
 - [ ] Provide better error messages for "file not found"
 - [ ] Merge tours from multiple partitions back to a single file
 - [ ] Add dot plot to "plot"
-- [ ] Add "pipeline" to simplify execution
 - [ ] Compare numerical output with Lachesis
 - [ ] Improve Ler0 results
 - [ ] Translate "prune" from C++ code to golang